I enjoy going to the occasional Padres game at Petco Park, despite never having been a big baseball fan.

 Personally, I’ve never been a big fan of bringing my own food inside stadiums or movie theater.
 Part of the fun for me is the ‘ballpark food’ experience.

 But I have found that it does make sense to take some advantage of what you’re allowed to bring into the stadium.
-That list includes bottled water.
+That list includes sealed bottled water (1 liter or less), or water bottles of 1 liter or less (which must be empty when initially entering the stadium).
 Even when just going to a Padres game with other adults, I bring a small bag with some bottled waters, especially to day games when sitting in the sun.

-While I’ve never done it myself, Petco Park also allows you to bring in your own peanuts, popcorn, Crackerjacks, and similar snacks.
+While I’ve never done it myself, Petco Park also allows you to bring your own food and snacks, subject to several limitations detailed on the web page in the two paragraphs above.

 Park and Ride the Trolley